oisindoherty/nl2bash-1/README.md

 3. A bash command parser which parses a bash command into an abstractive syntax tree, developed on top of  [bashlex](https://github.com/idank/bashlex).
 4. A set of domain-specific natural language processing tools, including a regex-based sentence tokenizer and a bash-domain named entity recognizer.

+As of June 4th, 2018, the repository also contains three derivations of component #1.
+One contains additional data that went through a more stringent verification process, one removes some erroneous one-liners from the original dataset, and one applies both the addition and subtraction operations.

 ## Experiment Setup

 ### Install TensorFlow